 - Streets are covered in murals, graffiti, and independent art installations, and there is a pretty cool street art scene.

 Museums to see:

 The official Holocaust memorial in Israel is called Yad Vashem.
-It is devoted to preserving the memory of Jews who were murdered and to honoring Jews who resisted being persecuted by the Nazis.
+It is devoted to preserving the memory of the Jewish who were murdered and to honoring those who resisted being persecuted by the Nazis.

 Tel Aviv Museum of Art

 Israel’s Tel Aviv is home to the Tel Aviv Museum of Art.
 Modern and contemporary art from Israel and around the world are showcased and preserved at the museum.

 Israel’s main international airport, Ben Gurion Airport, also known as Nat Bag in Hebrew, is the busiest airport in the nation.
 About 45 kilometers northwest of Jerusalem and 20 kilometers southeast of Tel Aviv, the airport is situated on the northern outskirts of the city of Lod.